 Board of Directors

-Joan Pennefather - President and Member
+Joan Pennefather - Past President and Member

 Born and raised in Montreal and fluently bilingual, Joan has been a resident of Prince Edward County since 2006.
 She is very grateful to have this opportunity to give back to the community by working with the Foundation and all the wonderful people who make up this community.
 Joan also served for a number of years on the Board of Festival Players of Prince Edward County and is currently part of the PEC Syria group.
 Her career includes heading the National Film Board of Canada and the National Arts Centre.
 She was appointed to the CRTC as a National Commissioner in 1998 and served there until 2007.
 Joan is currently a mediator and facilitator with certificates in conflict resolution and mediation from the South-Eastern Mediation Centre at Queen's.
 As a volunteer, she has served on the Boards of the Sisters of Charity of Ottawa Health Services, the Perley Rideau Veterans Health Services, and the Rideauwood Addiction and Family Services in Ottawa, as well as Canadian Women in Communications and the Harold Greenberg Fund.